gratefulbread/sonic_fiber/README.md

 One can check addresses at https://www.sonic.com/availability

 ## Changelog

+### 2017-08-17
+- Including Leaflet to prevent CDN issues.
+- Manually fixing "COLLINGWO OD" issue for now.

+### 2017-08-08
-- **2017-08-08** Waited for some permits to collect before updating.
+- Waited for some permits to collect before updating.
 Biggest ones are for 19th St, Douglas St, Clipper St, 26th St, and Cesar Chavez St. Some permits are for underground conduit checks (e.g. 17TOC-4689 in Excelsior) which might hint to future plans.

 ## TODO
 - [x] Use street centerlines instead of intersecion points